Microbubble: Unique Applications of Microbubbles for Therapeutic Application

-MBs used for drug delivery not only serve as drug vehicles but also as a means to permeate otherwise impenetrable barriers, specifically the blood brain barrier, and to alter the tumor microenvironment.
+Microbubbles used for drug delivery not only serve as drug vehicles but also as a means to permeate otherwise impenetrable barriers, specifically the blood brain barrier, and to alter the tumor microenvironment.

 I. Blood Brain Barrier Disruption

 The brain is protected by tight junctions in the endothelial cell wall in the capillaries, known as the blood-brain barrier (BBB).
 The BBB strictly regulates what passes into the brain from the blood, and while this function is highly desirable in healthy individuals, it also poses a barrier for therapeutics to enter the brain for cancer patients.
-Ultrasound was shown to disrupt the blood brain barrier in the mid 20th century, and in the early 2000’s, MBs were shown to assist in a temporary permeabilization.
-Since then, ultrasound and MB therapy has been used to deliver therapeutics to the brain.
-As BBB disruption with ultrasound and MB treatment has shown to be a safe and promising treatment pre-clinically, two clinical trials are testing delivery of doxorubicin and carboplatin with MBs to increase drug concentration locally.
+Ultrasound was shown to disrupt the blood brain barrier in the mid 20th century, and in the early 2000's, microbubbles were shown to assist in a temporary permeabilization.
+Since then, ultrasound and microbubble therapy has been used to deliver therapeutics to the brain.
+As BBB disruption with ultrasound and microbubble treatment has shown to be a safe and promising treatment pre-clinically, two clinical trials are testing delivery of doxorubicin and carboplatin with microbubbles to increase drug concentration locally.

 II.
 Immunotherapy

-In addition to permeating the blood brain barrier, ultrasound and MB therapy can alter the tumor environment and serve as an immunotherapeutic treatment.
+In addition to permeating the blood brain barrier, ultrasound and microbubble therapy can alter the tumor environment and serve as an immunotherapeutic treatment.
 High-intensity focused ultrasound (HIFU) alone triggers an immune response, speculated to be through facilitating the release of tumor antigens for immune cell recognition, activating antigen-presenting cells and promoting their infiltration, combatting tumor immunosuppression, and promoting a Th1 cell response.
 Typically, HIFU is used for thermal ablation of tumors.
-Low-intensity focused ultrasound (LIFU) in combination with MBs has also shown to stimulate immunostimulatory effects, inhibiting tumor growth and increasing endogenous leukocyte infiltration.
+Low-intensity focused ultrasound (LIFU) in combination with microbubbles has also shown to stimulate immunostimulatory effects, inhibiting tumor growth and increasing endogenous leukocyte infiltration.
 Furthermore, lowering the acoustic power required for HIFU yields a safer treatment for the patient, as well as diminished treatment time.
 Though the treatment itself shows potential, a combinatorial treatment is speculated to be required for a complete treatment.
-Ultrasound and MB treatment without additional drugs impeded the growth of small tumors but required a combinatorial drug treatment to affect medium-sized tumor growth.
-With their immune stimulating mechanism, ultrasound and MBs offer a unique ability to prime or enhance immunotherapies for more effective cancer treatment.
+Ultrasound and microbubble treatment without additional drugs impeded the growth of small tumors but required a combinatorial drug treatment to affect medium-sized tumor growth.
+With their immune stimulating mechanism, ultrasound and microbubbles offer a unique ability to prime or enhance immunotherapies for more effective cancer treatment.